-Carrying a balance on your credit card usually means you'll have to pay interest, in the form of a finance charge.
-Keeping your credit card free, or at least lowering the expense of having a credit card, means avoiding credit card interest.
+Your credit card issuer offers the convenience of paying your credit card balance over a period of time.
+However, carrying a balance on your credit card from month to month usually means you'll have to pay interest, in the form of a finance charge.
+If you want to keep your credit card free, or at least lower the expense of having a credit card, that means avoiding credit card interest.

 What's Wrong With Paying Interest?

-When you pay interest on a credit card balance, you're essentially paying for the convenience of repaying your balance over a period of time.
+When you pay interest on a credit card balance, you end up paying more for your purchases than you borrowed in the first place.

-The higher your interest rate and the longer it takes you to pay off your balance, the more interest you pay overall.
-For example, if it takes you a year to pay off a $1,000 balance with 15% APR, you'll pay $69.73 in interest.
-We could all make much better use of $70.
-For some people, that's dinner for a week, a tank of gas, a month of cellular service, a college textbook, or a month's worth of diapers.
-You don't realize how much you're actually spending on interest because it's spread over a period of time, but that doesn't make it any less significant.
+The higher your interest rate and the longer it takes you to pay off your balance, the more interest you will pay overall.
+Some credit cards charge interest daily, so a credit card that states an APR of 15% will actually end up costing you more than that if you do not pay off your credit card balance each month.
+For some people, that's lunch money for a week, a tank of gas, a month of cellular service, a college textbook, or a month's worth of diapers.
+You don't realize how much you're actually spending on interest because it's spread over a period of time and lumped in with your credit card payment, but that doesn't make it any less significant.

-Decrease the amount of interest you pay and you increase the amount of money you can spend in more useful places.
+It's simple mathematics—decrease the amount of interest you pay and you'll increase the amount of money you have available to spend on necessary expenses.

-In the future, be proactive to meet your no-interest goal.
+Once you get into the habit of paying the least amount of interest as you can, be proactive to meet your no-interest goal.
 That means only charging as much as you can afford to pay off every month.
 Don't charge $1,000 on your credit card if you can only afford to pay off $300.
 Instead, give yourself a maximum purchase limit of $300.
 Use your budget to re-evaluate what you can afford to charge each month.

 When the Grace Period Doesn't Apply